AptiviCEO/ForeverTime/README.md

 # ForeverTime
-This plugin finally lets you choose time between day or night in written level and stops the time forever until the server has been stopped. /reload compatible
+This plugin finally lets you choose time between day or night in written level and stops the time forever until the server has been stopped.

 ## How do you set the time on specific level to night or to day?
 First, do /timestuck <level> <day|night>, and the time on the level that you wrote will be set to day or night and stops the time.
 Even tested with /reload.
 If you want to start the time again, do /time start (untested) or stop the server and then restart it.